mdedwards/mdeGranular/README.md

 tab.
 Just click on the latest 'workflow run' and you'll see the latest external objects listed under 'Artifacts'.
 NB **You have to be logged in to github in order to access these**, so you'll need to make an account first.

-For Pure Data, precompiled binaries are available on Linux, Mac OSX, and Windows.
-Precompiled binaries for Max MSP are available on Mac OSX and Windows.
-Please note that the provided binaries are only compatible with 64-bit systems.
+There are also archives of these builds for each platform in the builds folder.

 mdeGranular~.mxe64 = Max on Windows
 mdeGranular~.mxo = Max on Mac